 Abstract: Purpose: Health financing for humanitarian health interventions is on the decline.
 In Kenya, the National Health Insurance Fund (NHIF) has provided health insurance coverage since the 1960s.
 Recently, there was a policy change to include refugees in the NHIF.
 Our objective was to evaluate the feasibility of unlocking NHIF financing for pediatric surgical care in refugee and host children in Turkana and to determine the return on investment of providing health insurance coverage for children in need of surgical services in a rural and refugee context.

 Methods: Refugee and host children were registered to the NHIF which covers comprehensive health services including pediatric surgical services.
-Following activation of health insurance coverage, the nutritional status of patients was optimized, and pre-authorization forms were completed for each patient before surgery.
-Surgical procedures were done by a team composed of a pediatric surgical conditions, the average health insurance reimbursement amount, the return on investment on every dollar spent on health insurance coverage, and the postoperative complication rate.
+Following activation of health insurance coverage, the nutritional status of patients were optimized and pre-authorization forms were completed for each patient before surgery.
+Surgical procedures were done by a team composed of a pediatric surgeon, a general surgeon, and a pediatric clinical officer anesthetist.
+We calculated frequencies of pediatric surgical conditions, the average health insurance reimbursement amount, the return on investment on every dollar spent on health insurance coverage, and the postoperative complication rate.